 A Few Extras Accessories You May Need

-If you need more seating aboard your pontoon, purchase a few extra foldable deck chairs by Wise, shown on the left above (click to view on Amazon).
+If you need more seating aboard your pontoon, purchase a few extra Wise foldable deck chairs (check price on Amazon).

-In fact, if it’s a movie night, create stadium seating with a few legless cushions by Rio Brands, shown on the right above (click to view on Amazon) so patrons down in front don’t block the view.
+In fact, if it’s a movie night, create stadium seating with a few legless cushions by Rio Brands (check price on Amazon) so patrons down in front don’t block the view.

 Blankets for night